muan/site/_posts/2013-07-24-github-hiring-story.md

 I talked to developers, designers and also to my surprise -- the finance team!
 Normally when interviewing at a company, I will expect seeing developers, project managers or so, not people from a whole different department, but this was brilliant!
 People were not hard-divided into certain groups simply because they were non-techs working in a tech company or something.
 I enjoyed very much talking to @hotbootymasala, who used to live in London like me, and @alysonla, who codes quite a lot now!

 The day finished at 3pm, which was rather early.
-At the end of it, I had a design session with @nrrrdcore and @mdo, it was unexpectedly not as intimidating as I imagined, @nrrrdcorecom/p/ag-UenJanP/).
+At the end of it, I had a design session with @nrrrdcore and @mdo, it was unexpectedly not as intimidating as I imagined. @nrrrdcore [drew a clippy](https://instagram.com/p/ag-UenJanP/).

 That was the first and the only 'technical' interview I had with GitHub, so I asked: "How are you guys sure about my coding ability?" and well, they told me that obviously they have read through my GitHub profile, and they meant it.
 Just on top of his head, @mdo listed almost all of my project repositories and told me how each one showed them what I can do.
 Wow.